cp-algorithms/cp-algorithms/src/data_structures/fenwick.md

 ## Range operations

-A Fenwick tree can support the following operations:
+A Fenwick tree can support the following range operations:

 1. Point Update and Range Query
 2. Range Update and Point Query